PrefectHQ/prefect/docs/concepts/automations.md

     # transform data
 ```

 The following configuration uses `after` to prevent this automation from firing unless either a `table-missing` or a `table-empty` event has occurred before a flow run of this deployment completes.

+!!! tip
-Note how `match` and `match_related` are used to ensure the trigger only evaluates events that are relevant to its purpose:
+    Note how `match` and `match_related` are used to ensure the trigger only evaluates events that are relevant to its purpose.

 ```json
 "match": {